Motivation: Your power playlist

 It doesn’t matter what level athlete you are, either.
 Runners and athletes of all levels can use music to help stay motivated.
 Research has shown, however, that the beat of the music matters and that you work out longer and harder to faster music, or music with a certain BPM.

 Personally, I pick songs for running that have a a beat of 80-90 bpm, to match my running stride.
 Or, I’ll use dance or club music to keep me pumped up and excited.
 I also love having really great beats like Missy Elliot, The Chainsmokers or David Guetta to distract me from my breathing.
 Psychological mental toughness research suggests using distraction to help if you find yourself focusing on your aches and pains.
 So, if you can try to find music you love motivate you to keep going if you plan to workout on your own this summer.

-To help you get started, here’s one of my favorite 30 minute playlists to keep you energized in your next sweat sesh.
+To help you get started, here’s my favorite 30 minute workout playlist to keep you energized in your next sweat sesh.

 Ready, set, GO!

 1. Jai Ho!
 (You are My Destiny) A.R.
 Rahman